 - There must be a scheme in place that will result in a loss

 - The US Postal service is used to further or commence the fraud

-If you are involved in a case of mail fraud or worry you have been a victim of, then it is critical to contact an attorney.
+If you are involved in a case of mail fraud or worry you have been a victim, then it is critical to contact an attorney.
 By having an experienced provider on your side, they can help you to ensure that you are able to receive maximum compensation for the mail fraud and other associated charges.
-In defense to a mail fraud charge, there has to be an intent proven, and of course the means of delivery.
+In defense of a mail fraud charge, there has to be an intent proven, and of course the means of delivery.

 In order to be convicted of wire fraud, the prosecution has key elements that they must prove.
 These include:

 - There was a scheme to intentionally commit fraud